 Divertimenti wooden spoons

-Some jams and chutneys require rapid boiling, so wooden spoons are wise as they don't transfer heat.
-They also prevent scratches and scrapes to the bottom of your pan, plus they're generally one of the most important kitchen utentils – so it's worth paying due attention to which you buy.
+Some jams and chutneys require rapid boiling, so it’s wise to use wooden spoons as they don’t transfer heat.
+They also prevent scratches and scrapes to the bottom of your pan, plus they’re generally one of the most important kitchen utensils – so it’s worth paying due attention to which you buy.
 We like these olive wood spoons from Divertimenti, available in various sizes, including a long-handled 35cm version.

 Kilner jar thermometer